TheSorton/alice.js/README.md

     }
 }
 ```
-These keys are not required, and the commands will give an error if they're left out.
+These keys are not required, but the commands will give an error if they're left out.

 ### Starting
 After your config.json has been created, make sure to have at least node.js v12 and npm installed as these are required.
 Run `npm install` to install the bots dependencies.